Citizenship & Naturalization

 Citizenship From A U.S. Citizen Parent – Acquisition or Derivation

-You may acquire U.S. citizenship through your parents depending on the law in effect when they were born.
+You may acquire U.S. citizenship through your parents depending on the law in at the time when they were born.
 Usually, at least one parent should be a U.S. citizen, and have lived in the U.S. or its possessions for a specific period.
 The rules are different depending on whether you were born within or outside of the U.S.

 Let's talk